christgau/wsdd/README.md

  * `-i INTERFACE`, `--interface INTERFACE`

-     Specify on which interfaces wsdd will be listing on.
+     Specify on which interfaces wsdd will be listening on.
 If no interfaces are specified, all interfaces are used.
 The loop-back interface is never used, even when it was explicitly specified.
 For interfaces with IPv6 addresses, only link-local addresses will be used for announcing the host on the